daneb/blog/_sermons/behold-the-lamb.md

 * Being in church, attending church does not redeem a sin committed.
 * Popes, men, money, good deeds cannot undo breaking God's law.
 * Your father, your mother, your family cannot redeem you from the judgement to come.
-* No man, no woman can stand as substitute.
+* No ordinary man, no woman can stand as substitute.
-* Where are you going?
+* Where are you going when you die?
 Have you met God's standard?

 ### 2. Jesus matters, do you believe in the right Jesus?